mongodb/docs/source/includes/api/list-tables/admin-s3-blockstore-response-documents.rst

    * - id
      - string
-     - The unique identifier that represents this S3 blockstore.
+     - The unique name that labels this S3 blockstore.

    * - labels
      - array of strings